OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Assessment_translate_points_in_grades.md

 * The last and first performance class in the calculation has a half-size range than the rest.

-* Numerical type: When calculating with kink,the kink is not seen as a hard lower limit of a performance class.
+* **Numerical type**: When calculating with kink,the kink is not seen as a hard lower limit of a performance class.
 The score entered must only correspond to grade XY, i.e. it must contain.

 * **Textual type**: The lower limit of a performance class is equal to the score....